The Ultimate Georgia Armenia Azerbaijan Itinerary

-If you have three or four weeks, you can travel at a slower pace and enjoy this beautiful part of the world.
+If you have three or four weeks, you can travel slowly and enjoy this beautiful part of the world.

-I would certainly suggest spending a little bit more time in Georgia if you can, undoubtedly the gem of this region.
+I would suggest spending a little bit more time in Georgia, which is undoubtedly the gem of this region.

 This Georgia Armenia Azerbaijan itinerary is helpful for any first-time visitor as these countries are relatively unknown to many.
 Perhaps it’s due to their location?